Abjiri/uminho-miei/3/1st semester/Computer Networks/TP1/README.md

 The chosen theme was the transition from 4G mobile networks to 5G.
 We do a quick rundown of the evolution of wireless networks since their appearance and then focus on the limitations of 4G, as well as motive and vision for 5G.

-In the end, we presented our findings to the class through a powerpoint presentation.
+In the end, we shared our findings with the class through a powerpoint presentation.

 The assignment was developed in **Computer Networks**, in the first semester of the 3rd and last year of the Bachelor's degree.